starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

 -  ``elm_ptr``, the pointer to an element, where ``[elm_ptr]`` is the value of the element.

-This function behaves similarly to ``find_element()``, and accepts the same arguments, except the key is used in a slightly different way.
 In the example below, the function identifies the first element that has a first field value of at least ``95``.

 .. tested-code:: cairo library_search_sorted_lower